----> Examinees should note that they may be expected to perform the following optometric procedures on standardized patients:
+- Examinees should note that they may be expected to perform the following optometric procedures on standardized patients:

 - Dilated fundus exam

 - Binocular indirect ophthalmoscopy

 - Tonometry

 - Gonioscopy with fundus lenses

-- → Failure to identify your inexperience in these procedures could place the patient at risk.
+- Failure to identify your inexperience in these procedures could place the patient at risk.
 If you are unsure, please contact a member of Touchstone Institute staff prior to, or on the day of the exam.

-A red flag incident report is used if an examinee has performed an optometric maneuver unsafely and/or has caused harm to the standardized patient.

-If an examinee performs an optometric maneuver in a manner deemed unsafe or harmful to the standardized patient, examiners are expected to implement red flag incident protocol and complete the related report form.
+- → A red flag incident report is used if an examinee has performed an optometric maneuver unsafely and/or has caused harm to the standardized patient. - → If an examinee performs an optometric maneuver in a manner deemed unsafe or harmful to the standardized patient, examiners are expected to implement red flag incident protocol and complete the related report form. - → The examiner will state: "Please stop.
+You have been deemed unsafe to continue the patient interaction.
+A Red Flag Incident Report is now required.
+Please wait for the announcements to continue with the Examiner Oral Questions."

-- The following steps will be taken immediately: - The examiner will be prompted on their red flag incident report to instruct the examinee to discontinue maneuver/procedure immediately. - Examinee will continue with the oral question portion at the announcement when it is time. - Both examiner and standardized patient will fill out a red flag incident report form. - The red flag incident report form will be reviewed by Touchstone Institute's Assessment Oversight Committee along with the video recording. - The red flag incident report form and the video recording will be forwarded to FORAC for review.
+- → The following steps will be taken immediately: - The examiner will instruct the examinee to discontinue maneuver/procedure immediately.
+The patient interaction will not continue. - Examinee will resume the station with the oral question portion at the announcement when it is time. - Both examiner and standardized patient will fill out a red flag incident report form. - → The red flag incident report form will be reviewed by Touchstone Institute's Assessment Oversight Committee along with the video recording. - → The red flag incident report form and the video recording will be forwarded to FORAC for review.